feder-cr/resume_render_from_job_description/readme.md

-# ResumeBuilder AIHawk
+# Resume_Render_AIHawk

-Welcome to **ResumeBuilder AIHawk** – a Python-based tool designed to help you create visually stunning resumes quickly and easily.
+Welcome to **Resume_Render_AIHawk** – a Python-based tool designed to help you create visually stunning resumes quickly and easily.
 This application allows you to generate resumes either from scratch or based on job descriptions fetched from URLs.

 ## Table of Contents